citp/privacy-policy-historical/d/do/dos/dosomething.org.md

   * Have open, honest debates about issues that matter
   * Post opinions, information and news summaries relevant to making the world a better place
   * Report messages that violate our policy
-  * Use message boards to give Do Something feedback on its completely flawless website
+  * Use message boards to give DoSomething.org feedback on its completely flawless website